kinjames/bakery/README.md

 The home page has a hero section that has some carousal hero images listing discount and sales and new product.

 ABOUT
-This page talks about the bakery shop, the owner, the staff
+This page talks about the bakery shop, the owner, the staff and other details